zabbix/ansible-collection/plugins/README.md

 ```

 ### Example 2
-To create host with maximum parameters you can use this example.
+To create host with maximum parameters, you can use this example.
 ```yaml
 - name: Create host with maximum parameters zabbix.zabbix.zabbix_host: